 |A toxic gas||An explosive gas||Unpredictable|

 One of the characteristics of hydrogen sulphide is that it causes corrosion of sewerage and WWTP structures.
-In the hot and humid atmosphere of a sewage network, H2S is oxidized into sulphuric acid.
+In the hot and humid atmosphere of a sewage network, H₂S is oxidised into sulphuric acid.
 This sulphuric acid is corrosive and attacks wastewater and sewage treatment facilities.
 It attacks the concrete, copper, iron and silver that can be found in treatment tanks, buildings and electrical equipment.
 If no preventative action is taken, pipes exposed to this corrosion may eventually collapse.
-Corrosion particularly affects the submerged parts of structures in sewers or WWTPs.
+Corrosion particularly affects the headspace of structures in sewers or WWTPs where turbulence and effluent H₂S are at their greatest.